Why Visit Trento: 15 Best Things To Do In Trento Italy

 15. Get fascinated by Arte Sella (An open-air museum)

-Entry to Art Sella is 8 EUR for adults and 4 EUR for kids 11 to 16 years old.
+Admission to Art Sella is 8 EUR for adults and 4 EUR for kids aged 11 to 16.

-You must come one hour before the closing time.
-Ultimately, before you visit, make sure to check Art Sella’s Rates and Schedules and their announcements or requirements (Green Pass, etc.)
+Just remember to arrive at least one hour before closing time to ensure you have enough time to enjoy the park to the fullest!
+Lastly, before you visit, make sure to check Art Sella’s Rates and Schedules and their announcements or requirements (Green Pass, etc.)

 Map of Things to Do in Trento